 Participating in an off-campus program, whether to study, intern, research or volunteer, can be a life-changing experience.
-You might spend a semester studying entrepreneurship in China, interning at the National Assembly in Paris, networking with successful alumni in Chicago’s Loop, doing hands-on research on dengue fever in Costa Rica – or your can choose an entirely different way to customize your academic career at Lake Forest College.
+You might spend a semester studying entrepreneurship in China, interning at OXFAM in Brussels, networking with successful alumni in Chicago’s Loop, doing hands-on research on dengue fever in Costa Rica – or your can choose an entirely different way to customize your academic career at Lake Forest College.

 We believe deeply in the value of off-campus learning, and many students pursue these experiences, especially during their junior or senior years.
 Such study may be on a different continent, or through one of our approved domestic programs in Chicago or Oak Ridge, Tennesee.
 Programs are offered in each semester and during the summer.
 Lake Forest College offers all of these opportunities and many more for students wishing to enhance the knowledge gained on-campus through an off-campus program.